KittyGiraudel/sass-guidelines/index.md

 ## Each

-The `@each` loops is definitely the more used of the three loops provided by Sass.
+The `@each` loop is definitely the more used of the three loops provided by Sass.
 It provides a clean API to iterate over a list or a map.

 {% highlight scss %}
 @each $theme in $themes {